Kimserey/BlogArchive/20180504_async_subscibe_angular.md

 ### 1.1 Observable

 Observable is an abstraction of asynchronous stream of data.

-For example, when we look at `Observable<string>`, it represents a stream of strings.
-This means that the class represents a stream of strings which will be delivered one by one over the time.
+For example, when we look at `Observable<string>`, it represents a stream of strings which will be delivered one by one over the time.

 __Now why would we care?__

 We need to care because stream of data coming in an asynchronous fashion is __extremely__ hard to think about.
-Even worse when multiple streams need to be combined.
-Thinking about time is very error prone.
+And it is even harder when multiple streams need to be combined.
+It becomes very error prone to code around it.

-So far we know that Observable is an abstraction of asynchronousy and that it is very hard to work with stream of data.
-So how do we combine streams of data?
-Here comes RxJS operators.
+To do such operations, we can use RxJS operators.

 ### 1.2 RxJS